That is who I am.

-I got sweat to Just Dance with that same first grader and laugh like I haven’t in months.
+I got to sweat to Just Dance with that same first grader and laugh like I haven’t in months.

 My husband made his famous chocolate chip cookies while the girls and I giggled in the family room and talked about how Ellie will “never have children” and then I listened to my girls who normally fight incessantly, actually get along.

-OMG THEY ARE GETTING ALONG.
+HOLY SHIT, THEY ARE GETTING ALONG.

-Then, right before dinner, a dinner I didn’t have to make or set the table for, Ellie said, “you know what, when we are grown up, I am bringing my kids over to your house for Mothers Day….” and we all laughed because she got caught.
+Then right before dinner, a dinner I didn’t have to make or set the table for, Ellie said, “you know what, when we are grown up, I am bringing my kids over to your house for Mothers Day….” and we all laughed because she got caught.